 High school seniors attending Dallastown, Dover, Gettysburg, Kennard-Dale, Red Lion, South Western, Spring Grove or Susquehannock must apply through their own schools’ individual Dollars for Scholars application process for the co-op funded $1,000 scholarship.
-Students should check with their guidance counselor for an application and to receive application deadlines and application instructions (including completion of the Suggested Parental Contribution form from DFS).
+Students should check with their guidance counselor for an application and to receive application deadlines and application instructions (may include the completion of the Suggested Parental Contribution form from DFS).
 Recipients are chosen by each school’s Dollars for Scholars program and then approved by the Adams Electric board of directors.

-High school seniors attending vocational, technical, cyber, private and home schools in upper Franklin, lower Cumberland, Adams and southern and western York counties can apply here Applications must be submitted online between Jan.
-1, 2017, and March 15, 2017, to qualify.
-Recipients are selected by Adams Electric’s Scholarship Committee and recommended to the board of directors for final approval.
-A transcript, recent SAT/ACT combined scores, Federal Student Aid (FAFSA) Electronic Student Aid Report (SAR) cover sheet showing Estimated Family Contribution (EFC) number and head and shoulders photo are required of each applicant.
-Applications are no longer being accepted for 2017.
+High school seniors attending vocational, technical, cyber, private and home schools in upper Franklin, lower Cumberland, Adams and southern and western York counties can apply online through the co-op’s website, adamsec.coop.
+Applications must be submitted online between Jan.
+1, 2018, and March 16, 2018, to qualify.

-The student, a senior in high school, must have at least one parent or guardian currently receiving electric service from Adams Electric with an account(s) in good standing, and the parent or guardian must live in Pennsylvania at the time of the student’s application for a scholarship.
+- The student, a senior in high school, must have at least one parent or guardian currently receiving electric service from Adams Electric with an account(s) in good standing, and the parent or guardian must live in Pennsylvania at the time of the student’s application for a scholarship.

-The student must get accepted into a post-secondary program or an accredited institution (two-year, four-year or technical).
+- The student must get accepted into a post-secondary program or an accredited institution (two-year, four-year or technical).

-The student should show a commitment to community service.
+- The student should show a commitment to community service.

-All scholarships shall be in effect for one year from the date they are approved by the Board of Directors.
+- All scholarships shall be in effect for one year from the date they are approved by the board of directors.

-Adams Electric Cooperative employees, directors, scholarship committee members and previous Adams Electric scholarship recipients are not eligible.
+- Adams Electric Cooperative employees, directors, scholarship committee members and previous Adams Electric scholarship recipients are not eligible.